 Engineers are responsible for enhancing their professional competence throughout their careers.
 Licensed, chartered, and or/ certified engineers are sometimes required by government entities to provide proof of continued professional development and training.
 Training credits are defined as Continuing Education Units (CEUs) or Professional Development Hours (PDH).
 Attendees of SPE training courses earn 0.8 CEUs for each day of training.
 We provide each attendee a certificate upon completion of the training course.

-Rajan Chokshi currently works as a director of training and competency for artificial lift and production optimization for Weatherford International located in Houston, Texas.
-In a career spanning over 25 years, he has worked on may petroleum and software engineering projects globally in the areas of multiphase flow, gas lift, sucker rod pumping, and production optimization.
+Rajan Chokshi currently works as vice-president of training and development for artificial lift and production optimization for Weatherford International located in Houston, Texas.
+In a career spanning over 25 years, he has worked on many petroleum and software engineering projects globally in the areas of multiphase flow, gas lift, sucker rod pumping, and production optimization.

 Chokshi holds a PhD in petroleum engineering from the University of Tulsa.